Skip to main content

 However, online shopping is not without disadvantages.
 Products are often sold at a higher price when purchased online, and individual consumers may have less control over the quality of products that they purchase (i.e., counterfeit goods).

-In conclusion, shopping centers offer a wider selection of goods and services, while smaller shops are often more tailored to the tastes of individual customers.
+In conclusion, shopping centres offer a wider selection of goods and services, while smaller shops are often more tailored to the tastes of individual customers.

-But online shopping may be the future of retail and consumers should consider the advantages and disadvantages of shopping centers versus local shops when deciding how to spend their money.
+But online shopping may be the future of retail and consumers should consider the advantages and disadvantages of shopping centres versus local shops when deciding how to spend their money.

 How does online shopping affect local economies if stores close down?

-In the past ten years, there has been an increase in large shopping centers and small local shops closing down.
+In the past ten years, there has been an increase in large shopping centres and small local shops closing down.

 This trend is likely caused by online shopping which makes it easier for people to purchase goods without ever leaving their home or office.